 $ man findmnt

 The findmnt command is just enough to find the type of a mounted filesystem in Linux.
 It is created for that specific purpose only.
-However, there are also few other ways available to find out the filesystem type.
+However, there are also a few other ways available to view filesystem types in Linux.
 If you're interested to know, read on.

-Method 2 - Find The Mounted Filesystem Type Using blkid command
+Method 2 - Check Filesystem Type In Linux Using blkid command

 The blkid command is used locate and print block device attributes.
 It is also part of the util-linux package, so you don't bother to install it.

-To list all block devices, simply run it without any parameters:
+To list all block devices along with the filesystem type, simply run it without any parameters:

 $ sudo blkid